typescript-eslint/typescript-eslint/docs/getting-started/linting/FAQ.md

 ### The `indent` / `@typescript-eslint/indent` rules

 This rule helps ensure your codebase follows a consistent indentation pattern.
 However this involves a _lot_ of computations across every single token in a file.
-Across a large codebase, these can add up, and severely impact performace.
+Across a large codebase, these can add up, and severely impact performance.

-We recommend not using this rule, and instead using a tool like [`prettier`](https://www.npmjs.com/package/) to enforce a standardised formatting.
+We recommend not using this rule, and instead using a tool like [`prettier`](https://www.npmjs.com/package/) to enforce a standardized formatting.

 ---